 - Variation dropdowns - list products in a table (1 product per row), with variation dropdowns next to the buy buttons.

 The benefit of WooCommerce variation dropdowns is that they're compact.
 You can list large numbers of product options in a small amount of space.
-As I mentioned earlier, it's a shame that WooCommerce only lets you display variation dropdowns on the single product page.
+As I mentioned earlier, it's a shame that WooCommerce only lets you display variation dropdowns on a single product page.
 With WooCommerce Product Table, you can add WooCommerce variation dropdowns as part of a product table anywhere on your site.

 Which should I use?

-For some stores, there are downsides to listing variations as a dropdown - even within a product table:
+For some stores, there are downsides to listing variations as a dropdown - even within a variable product table:

 - Customers can only see 1 variation at a time.
-They have to select each variation option individually to see the variation price, description, stock and image.
+They have to select each variation option individually to see the variation price, description, stock, and image.
 This makes it hard to compare variations and make buying decisions.